asya-bamby/An-AI-model-for-heart-disease-detection/README.md

 5. Train-test split of the dataset.
 6. Hyperparameter tuning for multiple machine learning models:
     - Logistic Regression
-    - Decision Tree
+    - Randomforest
-    - Support Vector Machine (SVM)
+    - Neural Network
 7. Model training and evaluation.
 8. Display of confusion matrices and classification reports for model performance.